STAR LABORATORY

 Fabiola Ngamaleu Teumeni

-Research assistant and social media co-
+and social media coordinator

 Fabiola (she/her) is a third-year undergraduate student in psychology at the University of Montreal.
 Since February 2023, she has been a research assistant in Dr. Bőthe's Sexuality, Technology, and Addictions Laboratory.
 She wishes to pursue her doctoral studies in clinical psychology, and her main research interests focus on the intersectional perspective of compulsive sexual behaviors in older adults.